gprMax/gprMax/docs/source/faqs.rst

 **Can I still do all my pre/post-processing for gprMax in MATLAB?**
 Yes, MATLAB has built-in functions to read HDF5 files (http://uk.mathworks.com/help/matlab/high-level-functions.html).

+**Can I convert my output file to a text file, e.g. to import into Microsoft Excel** Yes, we recommend you download HDFView (https://support.hdfgroup.org/products/java/hdfview/) which is free viewer for HDF files.
+You can then export any of datasets in the output file to a text (ASCII) file that can be imported into Microsoft Excel.
+To do so right-click on the dataset in HDFView and choose Export Dataset -> Export Data to Text File.

 **But converting my input file from the old version of gprMax will be really painful** Hopefully not!
 We have provided a Python module to help you convert input files from the old version of gprMax to use syntax introduced in version 3.